What Is the Difference Between Section 8 and Section 21?

 A landlord can serve a Section 8 Notice at any point during the tenancy.
 The notice period can vary in length from weeks to months, depending on the grounds for possession.
 For certain violations, possession proceedings can be issued immediately following the notice being served.

-It is essential to take legal advice to determine the best Notice to issue to regain possession of a property.
-Serving the wrong Notice may delay vacant possession and incur unnecessary costs.
+It is essential to take legal advice to determine the best Notice to serve to regain possession of a property.
+Serving the wrong Notice may delay vacant possession being obtained and incur unnecessary costs.
 Strategically, serving both a Section 8 and a Section 21 Notice may be necessary.